 - Do site developers use formal usability studies, customer A/B testing, multivariate testing?

 - How do site developers balance holistic analytics versus organizational goals?

 - Do site developers measure demonstrated business value?

 - Do site developers measure demonstrated hard business ROI?

 Eligibility Entry Procedures

 Entries may be submitted by individuals, companies, or outside firms that participated in the site development process.
-Each entry must be accompanied by a completed application form, along with an essay that describes the major challenge the site developers faced and three key site features.
-(The essay should be submitted in electronic form.)
+Each entry must be accompanied by a completed application form, an optional essay that describes the major challenge the site developers faced and three key site features will be accepted if desired.
+Those submitting an essay should review the FAQS concerning the essay and can submit the short-form entry.
 We will accept video links to familiarize the judges with your site.
 An onboarding video might work well for that or an overview video.
 Do not attach video files as they are too large.
 Only links will be accepted and will probably help your scores.

 The judges will use a scoring system that addresses five general areas:

 Entries should be submitted to The Association of Support Professionals in electronic form (see application for details).
-Entry fee is $950 for large company entries, $750 for medium company entries, and $550 for small company entries.
+Entry fee is $2,000 ($500 discount for ASP Corporate Members) for large company entries (over $1 billion in total corporate revenues), $1,500 ($300 discount for ASP Corporate Members) for medium company entries (Over $100 million and below $1 billion), and $1,000 ($200 discount for ASP Corporate Members) for small company entries (below $100 milli0n).

 Click Here to Download PDF File of the Site Scoring Instruction for Judges